jhumelsine/jhumelsine.github.io/_posts/2024-02-19-chain-of-responsibility-design-pattern.md

 While we could configure an __A__ handler after the __B__ handler, there’s no logical reason to do so.

 Much like the GoF’s Decorator design, I have a few issues with their Chain of Responsibility design:
-* If they observed their own [design principles](https://jhumelsine.github.io/2023/09/06/design-pattern-principles.html), then I would have expected an interface at the top of their design as I did.
+* If the GoF observed their own [design principles](https://jhumelsine.github.io/2023/09/06/design-pattern-principles.html), then I would have expected an interface at the top of their design.
 * Their design demands too much responsibility of the concrete classes.
 Their design requires a lot of faith that the concrete class developer will get the `if/else` logic right.
 * I don’t like that the `else` case requires a call to the base class via `super.handleRequest()`.
 This violates encapsulation.
 * There’s no guarantee that any of the handlers will be able to handle the request.
 If that’s the case, then the call to `super.handleRequest()` will encounter a null reference.
 The GoF put a null check in their example C++ code, but the concept is not represented in the design.